wesbos/pommade/readme.md

 ## Running

 1. `npm install`
-2. `npm start`
+2. `npm start` to run as a menu bar
+3. `npm start:detached` to run as a detached window.
+Kinda handy for debugging

 ## Features I'd like
-1. Make it work with vite - restarting the app sucks.
 1. Package it as an actual app

 ## Issues